header-langage

 · Submit YES order → Fill price $0.30 ✓

-· Your order shifted the market price.
+· Your order moved the market price.

 · Submit NO order → Fill price $0.78 ✗

 · Total cost: $1.08.
-Return: $1.00.
+Recovery: $1.00.
 Actual result: Loss of $0.08.

 Non-Atomic Execution Risk

-The research team's approach is: for each block on the Polygon chain (about 2 seconds), calculate the VWAP of all YES trades and all NO trades within that block.
-If |VWAP_yes + VWAP_no - 1.0| > 0.02, it's recorded as an arbitrage opportunity [2].
+The research team's approach is: For each block on the Polygon chain (approximately 2 seconds), calculate the VWAP of all YES trades and NO trades in that block.
+If |VWAP_yes + VWAP_no - 1.0| > 0.02, it is recorded as an arbitrage opportunity [2].

-VWAP is "the average price you actually paid."
-If you want to buy 10,000 tokens, but at $0.30 there are only 2,000, at $0.32 there are 3,000, at $0.35 there are 5,000 — your VWAP is (2000×0.30 + 3000×0.32 + 5000×0.35) / 10000 = $0.326.
-Much higher than the "best" price of $0.30 you saw.
+VWAP is "the average price you actually pay."
+If you want to buy 10,000 tokens, but there are only 2,000 at $0.30, 3,000 at $0.32, and 5,000 at $0.35 on the order book—your VWAP is (2000×0.30 + 3000×0.32 + 5000×0.35) / 10000 = $0.326.
+It's significantly higher than the "best price" you see at $0.30.

-Market shows Arbitrage: YES sum of prices = $0.85.
-Potential profit: $0.15 per dollar.
+Market shows Arbitrage: YES Sum of Prices = $0.85.
+Potential Profit: $0.15 per dollar.
 But the order book depth at these prices is only $234.
 Maximum extractable profit: $234 × 0.15 = $35.10.

 This is what a truly runnable arbitrage system looks like [2].

 · Layer 2: Integer Programming Projection (Frank-Wolfe + Gurobi).
 This is the core.
-Parameters: Alpha = 0.9 (extract at least 90% of available arbitrage), initial ε = 0.1 (10% shrink), convergence threshold = 1e-6, time limit = 30 minutes.
+Parameters: Alpha = 0.9 (extract at least 90% of available arbitrage), initial ε = 0.1 (10% shrinkage), convergence threshold = 1e-6, time limit = 30 minutes.
 Typical iterations: 50-150 times.
-Solve time per iteration: 1-30 seconds.
+Solution time per iteration: 1-30 seconds.

 f = (b×p - q) / b × √p